usbalbin/iter_fixed/README.md

 *This project is inspired by @leonardo-m 's idea https://github.com/rust-lang/rust/issues/80094#issuecomment-749260428*

 **This code is currently very experimental and requires several unstable features and thus requires a nightly compiler**.
 Type names, function names, trait bounds etc. are all very much subject to change.

-Provides a trait for turning collections of fixed size, like arrays, into `IteratorFixed` which can be used a bit like an ordinary `Iterator` but with a compile time guaranteed length.
+Provides a type and traits for turning collections of fixed size, like arrays, into `IteratorFixed` which can be used a bit like an ordinary `Iterator` but with a compile time guaranteed length.
 This enables us to turn them back into collections of fixed size without having to perform unnecessary checks during run time.

-Just like `Iterator`, `IteratorFixed` provides adapters like:
+Just like `Iterator`, `IteratorFixed` provides methods like:

 * `map`
 * `inspect`